Delegating tasks effectively leaves you enough time to focus on strategic work.

 Another reason for failing to establish a clear definition of delegation in business is missing (usually digital) tools, systems, and workflows to practically implement the theoretical definition of delegation at work.

-And finally, suffering from the God complex, or the desire to have control over every business area is another common obstacle for delegating tasks effectively.
+And finally, suffering from the God complex, or the desire to have control over every business area is another common obstacle to delegating tasks effectively.

 When you delegate, you let go of some of your power, responsibility, accountability, and autonomy in favor of another person but to the benefit of the whole organization.